 Have you ever been confronted with a problem that literally threatened to sink your business, burdening you with so much uncertainty that you did not know where to start?

-“People think that entrepreneurs take risk, and they get rewarded because they take risk.” according to business leader Mohnish Pabrai, but “In reality entrepreneurs do everything they can to minimize risk.
+“People think that entrepreneurs take risk, and they get rewarded because they take risk,” according to business leader Mohnish Pabrai, but, he adds, “In reality entrepreneurs do everything they can to minimize risk.
 They are not interested in taking risk.”

 Business leaders, and indeed all people, face uncertainty and risk in their lives every day, as observed by Benjamin Franklin when he said, “…in this world nothing can be said to be certain, except death and taxes.”
 To deal with this, we buy insurance to protect us against potentially adverse occurrences; we diversify, or even hedge, in our investment portfolios; and we preferentially purchase products or services with a satisfaction guarantee.